LeandroLuna/AI-Medicine/AI-Medical-Diagnosis/Week2/Lecture1/Key-Evaluation-Metrics.md

-# Key Evaluation Metrics

-## Sensitivity, Specificity and Evaluation Metrics
+# Sensitivity, Specificity and Evaluation Metrics

 - **Sensitivity:**
    - Definition: Sensitivity, also known as True Positive Rate or Recall, measures the ability of a model to correctly identify positive instances among all actual positive instances.